Wednesday, September 7, 2011

 -- and rugged landscapes.

-This is a archeologists paradise, with many sites being actively explored today and open to the public.
+This is a archaeologists paradise, with many sites being actively explored today and open to the public.

 The geology of Gros Morne National Park is stunning.